ObywatelTB/Sentiment-Analysis/README.md

 consisting of a few layers which is then being trained on the encoded Kaggle dataset.
 This model then can then be tested on a smaller set of a few hundred tweets, which tends to give more accurate results than NLTK.

 There is also an example file - run_sentiment_ML.py, which contains the simple model's structure.
-The file have a script allowing to launch the model training and a function to compare results between NLTK and the aforementioned custom model.
+The file has a script allowing to launch the model training and a function to compare results between NLTK and the aforementioned custom model.